Truckers protest outside Australia's parliament

 On Monday, the country's biggest steelmaker, BlueScope Steel, announced 1,000 job cuts and closure of half of its steel-making capacity, while Qantas Airways last week said it would cut costs and slash up to 1,000 jobs, shifting much of its international operations into Asia.

-Political opponents dismissed the truck protesters as a "convoy of no consequence," saying only a few hundred vehicles circled the hill-top parliament instead of the thousands that the organisers had promised.
+Political opponents dismissed the truck protesters as a "convoy of no consequence", saying only a few hundred vehicles circled the hill-top parliament instead of the thousands that the organizers had promised.

 "But it has got the moaners' brigade in town to moan about everything in general and nothing in particular," said Greens leader Bob Brown, whose party holds the balance of power in the upper house and is accused by truckers of holding Gillard's Labor to ransom.